7:00 p.m. - Winter Weather Watch Preview Special

 Weather Alert

-...The Flood Warning continues for the following bayou in Louisiana...
+...The Flood Warning continues for the following rivers in Louisiana...
 Bodcau Bayou At Bayou Bodcau Lake affecting Webster and Bossier Parishes.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don't drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect...
-The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 9:00 AM CST Friday the pool stage was 175.6 feet. * Flood pool stage is 172 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum pool stage in the 24 hours ending at 9:00 AM CST Friday was 175.6 feet. * Forecast...The lake is expected to rise to 183.0 feet Friday morning, January 15th.
-Additional rises are possible thereafter. * Impact...Expect bankfull conditions to develop and continue on Bayou Bodcau below the lake and on Red Chute Bayou through the end of January.
-Also expect minor flooding of picnic areas at lake itself. &&
+The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 10:00 AM CST Saturday the stage was 176.9 feet. * Flood stage is 172.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 10:00 AM CST Saturday was 176.9 feet. * Forecast...The river is expected to rise to 183.0 feet Friday morning.
+Additional rises are possible thereafter. &&

 Weather Alert